mohamed-m4gdy/Storefront-Backend/README.md

 #### Orders
 - id
+- id of each product in the order
 - quantity of each product in the order
+- user_id
 - status of order (active or complete)
-- user_id
-- product_id